Majdziad/-OPEN-SOURCE-Discord-bot-javascript/README.md

-* what you need to change:
+What you need to change:
-1) Bot token (simply by going to token.json and put your bot token there)
+* Bot token (simply by going to token.json and put your bot token there)